 Januar 2019 Congratulations to J. Robinson, D. N. George & D. Heinke on their paper in Experimental Psychology: Animal Learning and Cognition.
 This paper results from a nice collaboration between Birmingham, Nottingham and Hull.
 We hope this paper will lead to a successful BBSRC grant application.

 September 2018 We are pleased to announce that Dominic Standage is visiting CPL as Marie Curie fellow for the next two years.
 His project is called VISSATO (Visual search and Cognitive Control of the speed-accuracy trade-off).

-November 2017 Congratulations to Francois Osiurak & Dietmar Heinke to their paper in American Psychologist.
-This paper is a by-product of an H2020 FETOPEN application for which Francois and Dietmar provided the theoretical framework.
+November 2017 Congratulations to Francois Osiurak & Dietmar Heinke on their paper in American Psychologist.
+This paper is a by-product of an unsuccessful H2020 FETOPEN application for which Francois and Dietmar provided the theoretical framework.

 Osiurak, F., & Heinke, D. (2018) Looking for Intoolligence: A unified framework for the cognitive study of human tool use and technology.
 American Psychologist, 73(2), 169-185. http://dx.doi.org/10.1037/amp0000162.

 August 2017 Congratulations to Diana Orghian, Anna Smith, Leonel Garcia-Marques, & Dietmar Heinke on their paper in Journal of Experimental Social Psychology.
 We are pleased to note that this paper was largely driven by Anna Smith's energy to complete the experiments.
 This was a very remarkable performance for a MSc student.